runxiyu/furgit/README.md

 Things we might consider in the future include:

 * [commit-graph](https://git-scm.com/docs/commit-graph)
-* Using a custom zlib implementation to amortize decompression overhead (see the `zlib` branch)
+* Improving the custom zlib implementation with more SIMD
 * More optimizations to delta resolution

 ## Hash algorithm